DalkMania/gatsby-plugin-osano/README.md

 ];
 ```

-If you want osano to be loaded first.
+If you want to ensure that osano is loaded first of the script tags.
 Please put code above last in the plugins array.